 Generally speaking, slow-growing cactus and succulents should be repotted every couple of years or when they begin to outgrow their pots.

 In terms of time of year, the best time to repot most plants is spring or summer.

-However, for succulents kept indoors like Echeveria plants, Barrel cactus, Aloe, and Haworthia you can really repot them anytime you begin to notice signs and symptoms indicating that the current pot and soil are inadequate.
+However, for succulents kept indoors like Echeveria plants, Barrel cactus, Aloes, and Haworthia you can really repot them anytime you begin to notice signs and symptoms indicating that the current pot and soil are inadequate.

 For example, your plant may seem to take on a listless appearance and fail to thrive.

 The reason why?
 As time passes, plants use up the nutrients in the succulent soil mix surrounding the roots.